 Writing the college essay is the most stressful — and arguably, the most important — part of the application process.

 The essay is the only place on The Common App to tell admissions officers how you stand out beyond your GPA, activities and classes.
-But that shouldn’t be taken as a cue to try and write about an impossibly unique topic, said Sue Corner, senior associate director of admission.
+But that shouldn’t be taken as a cue to try and write about an impossibly unique topic, said Sue Corner, director of recruitment.

 “It’s not what you write about, it’s how you write about it,” said Corner, who also teaches workshops on essay writing.
 “It’s the way you tell the story that will help us remember you.”

 Start by posting any ideas, themes or reflections on sticky notes on your wall — don’t be afraid to be far-fetched.
 Aim for quantity, not quality.
 Examine each one individually then discard or amplify as you go.
 Revisit the wall a few times before you begin writing your essay.